 Too few agreements

-Critics argue that the number of trade agreements settled through the WTO is inadequate given the number of disputes.
-However, the number of settlements has risen from 20 in 1990 to 157 in 2007.
-(Source: UNCTAD).
+Critics argue that the number of trade disputes settled through the WTO’s DSU (Dispute Settlement Understanding) is inadequate given the number of disputes.
+However, the number of settlements did rise from 20 in 1990 to 157 in 2007.
+But still, by January 2008, only 136 of the 370 cases had reached the full panel process.

 Failure to confront ethical issues